hausgold/rimless/doc/kafka-playground/README.md

   topic "test" with 1 partitions:
 ```

-Now start a second teminal playground container with `$ make shell` and run:
+Now start a second terminal playground container with `$ make shell` and run:

 ```shell
 # Terminal B